davidyarbrough/constitutional-development/README.md

 4. Ask your AI assistant to review the constitution to ensure that it can see and interpret it correctly

+## For Organizations

+Constitutional Development can be implemented organization-wide to ensure consistent governance across all projects.
+Here's how to get started:

+### Setting Up Organization Templates

+1. Fork this repository to create your organization's constitutional template repository
+2. Customize existing templates or create new ones specific to your organization's needs:
+   - Language-specific requirements
+   - Code style preferences
+   - Testing standards
+   - Documentation requirements
+   - Security policies
+   - Deployment guidelines

+### Implementation Strategies

+#### Project-Level Implementation
+- Each project includes its own `constitution.md`
+- Projects can extend organization templates with project-specific rules
+- Allows for project-level flexibility while maintaining org-wide standards

+#### Organization-Level Implementation
+- Maintain a central constitution repository
+- Projects reference the organization's constitution(s)
+- Easier to maintain and update across all projects
+- More consistent governance

+### Enforcement Options

+1. **Git Hooks**:
+   - Pre-commit hooks to validate constitutional compliance
+   - Custom scripts to check code against constitutional rules
+   - Automated documentation checks

+2. **CI/CD Integration**:
+   - Constitutional compliance checks in CI pipelines
+   - Automated testing of governance rules
+   - Integration with code review tools

+3. **Code Analysis Tools**:
+   - Custom linters for constitutional rules
+   - Static analysis tools
+   - Documentation validators

+### Best Practices

+1. **Version Control**:
+   - Track constitutional changes with explanatory comments
+   - Document amendments and their rationale
+   - Maintain a clear amendment process (simpler may be better)

+2. **Communication**:
+   - Train teams on constitutional principles
+   - Decide who is allowed to make amendments (all devs, technical leads, directors and above, etc.)
+   - Include constitutional review in code reviews
+   - Document constitutional decisions

+3. **Maintenance**:
+   - Regular review of constitutional effectiveness
+   - Update templates based on team feedback
+   - Monitor AI assistant compliance

 ## Contributing

 Pull requests are welcome, particularly for language-specific or agent-specific template recommendations.

+If you have piloted Constitutional Development in your personal development or organization, I would love to hear about your experience, as well as any recommendations or feedback you may have.
+New templates as well as workflow integrations are always welcome.

 ## License